RobertLuptonTheGood/UncleBaiting/uncleBaiting.rst

     trailing hands: :math:`X_{A1} X_{B1} X_{C1} 10_{D1} X_{D2} X_{E1} X_{E2}` but :math:`X_{A2} X_{B2} X_{C2} 10_{D2}
     X_{E1} X_{E2}`.

+    Butting-in in Queens mode is always considered to be a play from the trailing hand (i.e. you don't get to play a second card).
+As previously mentioned, if a card can be a butt-in it is, so if, on their trailing hand, the person behind you played a 3 of spades, and you play another, you do not get to play a second card afterwards.
+You are required to say "In" or "Out" when butting-in, just like the player of the original Queen.

 King
     The direction of play is reversed: :math:`X_C K_D X_C X_B`.
 In Queens mode, this can result in playing three hands in succession: :math:`X_{C2} X_{B1} K_{B2} X_{B1} X_{C2}`.

+    butting-in on a King results in the direction of play being reversed twice, i.e. unaffected.

 Joker
     Playing a Joker doesn't count as a turn, rather it may be played on any other card to modify its